meta-llama/llama-stack/docs/getting_started.md

 ```

 After this step is successful, you should be able to find a run configuration spec in `~/.llama/builds/conda/8b-instruct-run.yaml` with the following contents.
 You may efit this file to change the settings.

-> TODO: For Docker, specify docker image instead of build config.

 ## Step 3.
 Run